jfo/weblog/content/post/how-zig-do.md

 ```

 Zig forces me to make this decision at the declaration site.
 Often, I don't
-care what the memory is.
-I can state this intent clearly by initializing to
+care what the memory has in it, but I have to say so.
+I can state this intent
-`undefined`.
+clearly by initializing to `undefined`.

 ```zig
 // main.zig